oryxlabs/PolarDNS/README.md

 <img width="800" alt="PolarDNS logo" src="assets/polardns-logo-for-white-bg.png">
 PolarDNS is a specialized authoritative DNS server written in Python 3.x, which allows the operator to produce fully custom DNS responses, suitable for DNS protocol testing purposes.

+_

+**See the attached [BlackHat MEA 2023](docs/pptx/) presentations (including BONUS slides) for a detailed information.**

-It can be used for testing of:
+PolarDNS can be used for testing of:

 - DNS resolvers (server-side)
 - DNS clients
 - DNS libraries
 - DNS parsers and dissectors
 - any software handling DNS information

-The PolarDNS server supports both UDP and TCP protocols, and it gives the operator full control over the DNS protocol layer.
+It supports both UDP and TCP protocols, and it gives the operator full control over the DNS protocol layer.

-It can produce variety of non-standard and non-compliant DNS responses, DNS responses violating the RFC specifications, including heavily malformed DNS responses.
+PolarDNS server can produce variety of non-standard and non-compliant DNS responses, DNS responses violating the RFC specifications, including highly abnormal and malformed DNS responses.

 This can be useful for:
 - Functional testing